-At Ellis Medicine, we want to do everything possible to ensure that our patients get better quickly and safely.
-So we ask that you honor these guidelines when visiting a loved one or friend.
+At Ellis, we strive to do everything possible to ensure our patients get better quickly and safely.
+We ask that our visitors honor these guidelines when visiting a loved one or friend.

-Effective Monday, November 29, Ellis Hospital inpatients will be permitted to have one visitor, per patient, per day during the hours of 10 am – 8 pm, 7 days a week.
-Due to community prevalence of COVID-19, visitors will not be permitted to swap during visiting horus each day.
-We highly recommend that patients/families identify a unique visitor for each patient that would be the identified visitor for the duration of the hospitalization.
+Ellis Hospital inpatients will be permitted to have one visitor per day during the hours of 12 pm – 8 pm, 7 days a week.
+Due to the increasing community prevalence of COVID-19, this is a necessary change from two visitors per day.

 There are compassionate care exceptions for certain patients which include:

 - Neonatal Intensive Care Unit (NICU) patients may have one birth parent plus one significant other who must remain in the room for the duration of the visit.

 - Pediatric patients/minors under age 18 may have two designated support persons with them, which includes the Emergency Department, inpatient and outpatient settings.

 - Behavioral Health areas of Ellis Hospital (Units C2, C3, B3) will allow one visitor per patient between the hours of 6 PM and 8 PM.

 - Patients with disruptive behavior, in which a family member is key to their care, may have one visitor..

 - Patients who have altered mental status or developmental delays (where caregiver provides safety) may have two visitors.
 Staff members from group homes are considered an extension of the healthcare team and not a visitor; their presence may fulfill the role of meeting the patient's extended care needs.

 - Patients who need a caretaker to be trained for a skill in preparation of home care will be permitted a visitor for a limited education session only.